-Data from National Institute for Health and Care Excellence (NICE) - Curated by Marshall Pearce - Last updated 11 October 2016
+Data from National Institute for Health and Care Excellence (NICE) - Curated by EPG Health - Last updated 11 October 2016

 This guideline makes recommendations on behaviours that may help people maintain a healthy weight or prevent excess weight gain.
 The recommendations support those made in other NICE guidelines about effective interventions and activities to prevent people becoming overweight or obese.
 This includes interventions and activities in which weight is not the primary outcome, such as those aimed at preventing cardiovascular disease or type 2 diabetes, improving mental wellbeing or increasing active travel.

 Excess weight may increase the risk of coronary heart disease, hypertension, liver disease, osteoarthritis, stroke, type 2 diabetes, and some cancers such as breast, colon, endometrial and kidney cancer.
 People who are overweight or obese may also experience mental health problems, stigmatisation and discrimination because of their weight.

 - encourage people to make changes in line with existing advice

 - encourage people to develop physical activity and dietary habits that will help them maintain a healthy weight and prevent excess weight gain

 - encourage people to monitor their own weight and associated behaviours

 - promote the clear communication of benefits of maintaining a healthy weight and making gradual changes to physical activity and diet

 - ensure messages are tailored to specific groups